An IUD is roughly the size of a paper clip

 - It’s completely discreet.
 No one can tell when someone is using an implant.

 - An implant is low maintenance.

 Photo Courtesy of Mirena-US

 How does it work?

-- Hormonal IUDs (Mirena, Skyla, Liletta) and the implant (Nexplanon) release small doses of levonorgestral into the body.
+- Hormonal IUDs (Mirena, Skyla, Liletta, and Kyleena) and the implant (Nexplanon) release small doses of levonorgestral into the body.